Las Vegas homeowners are getting paid up to $7 per square foot to rip out their lawn.

 Nevada AB 356 — the nonfunctional turf rule

 AB 356 (2021) prohibits SNWA-delivered water from irrigating nonfunctional turf — decorative grass at commercial, multi-family, government, and HOA common areas.
 Deadline: December 31, 2026.
 The law does not apply to single-family homes — you can keep functional grass in your own yard.
-It matters here because it's part of why SNWA subsidizes the rebate so aggressively.
+It matters here because it's part of why SNWA subsidizes the residential rebate so aggressively: every converted residential lawn frees up a share of the regional water supply.

 SNWA AB 356 overview